 Our MSc is an advanced programme covering a wide base of topics, which will provide you with an in-depth introduction to the field of biomedical engineering.

-This programme has been running for over 50 years, making it one of the longest established biomedical engineering degree programmes in the world.
-It was highlighted for an ‘Excellent’ grade in the UK Teaching Quality Assessment scheme and is highly commended by our external examiners for the breadth and depth of material taught.
+Our Biomedical Engineering MSc is an advanced programme spanning a wide range of topics, providing you with an in-depth introduction to the field of biomedical engineering.
+Running for over 50 years,our MSc is one of the longest-established biomedical engineering degree programmes in the world and has been highlighted for an ‘Excellent’ grade in the UK Teaching Quality Assessment scheme as well as highly commended by external examiners for the breadth and depth of material taught.

 Biomedical engineering is one of the most important growth areas in the engineering sector in the first half of the twenty-first century.
 Internationally, the rise in demand for biomedical engineers is, and will remain, greater than in any other engineering discipline.